-The Department of the Navy (DoN) acquisition enterprise exists to put capability in the hands of warfighters so that when necessary they can fight and win.
-The DoN acquisition workforce manages the planning, design, procurement, manufacturing and construction, testing, and deployment of materiel solutions and services to fulfill the Navy's mission and support operations.
+The Department of the Navy (DoN) acquisition enterprise exists to put capability in the hands of warfighters so that, when necessary, they can fight and win.
+The DON acquisition workforce (AWF) manages the planning, design, procurement, manufacturing and construction, testing, and deployment of materiel solutions and services to fulfill the Navy's mission and support operations.
 Doing so requires thousands of contracts, millions of contract actions, and billions of dollars each year.
-The DoN acquisition workforce must be effective and have adequate capacity to fulfill the demand for naval acquisition work.
+The DoN AWF must be effective and have adequate capacity to fulfill the demand for naval acquisition work.

 The DoN faces several challenges in providing an adequate acquisition workforce.
-First, the demands placed on the acquisition workforce are changing.
+First, the demands placed on the AWF are changing.
 The naval fleet is growing toward a target of more than 300 ships.
 Materiel solutions are becoming increasingly complex as threats and technologies evolve.
-Pacing the threats requires that the acquisition workforce have deeper, more varied knowledge and skills than were required in the past.
+Pacing the threats requires that the AWF has deeper and more varied knowledge and skills than were required in the past.

 In addition to these demand-side challenges, the DoN faces challenges in maintaining the capability and capacity of its acquisition workforce.
-The current acquisition workforce is relatively old.
-Therefore the workforce is currently losing, and will soon lose more, experience and capacity as members retire or seek employment elsewhere.
+The current AWF is relatively old.
+Therefore, the workforce is currently losing and will soon lose more experience and capacity as members retire or seek employment elsewhere.
 Maintaining capability and capacity will require the DoN to recruit and train new acquisition personnel.

-The acquisition workforce (AWF) obligates over \$300 billion annually to acquire goods and services.
-The GAO has reported on the need for ensuring that the AWF is adequately sized, trained, and equipped to meet the needs of the DoD.
+The AWF obligates over \$300 billion annually to acquire goods and services.
+The Government Accountability Office (GAO) has reported on the need for ensuring that the AWF is adequately sized, trained, and equipped to meet DoD needs.
 To help address some of the challenges, Congress created the Defense Acquisition Workforce Development Fund (DAWDF).
 The fund has been applied to a variety of uses, including increasing the size of the workforce.
-The Better Buying Power (BBP) initiatives (DoD, 2010-2016) also addressed acquisition workforce needs, including improvements in recruiting and hiring, training and development, and retention and recognition.
-These efforts have generally increased the certification rates of the acquisition workforce (see Figure 1).
-However, a further challenge in maintaining an adequate AWF is the uncertainty around which of these potential levers addressed by DAWDF or BBP will have the greatest positive impact on AWF performance.
+The Better Buying Power (BBP) initiatives (DoD, n.d.) also addressed AWF needs, including improvements in recruiting and hiring, training and development, and retention and recognition.
+These efforts have generally increased the certification rates of the AWF (see Figure 1).
+However, a further challenge in maintaining an adequate AWF is the uncertainty around which of these potential levers addressed by the DAWDF or BBP will have the greatest positive impact on AWF performance.
 Also of concern are temporal lag factors between interventions and effects, and the near certainty of unintended consequences for any AWF change initiative.

-Figure 1.
-Acquisition Workforce Meeting Certification Standards (2008-2015Q2) (DoD, 2015, Figure 4-1)
+Figure 1: Acquisition Workforce Meeting Certification Standards (2008-2015Q2).
+Source: DoD (2015; p.
+127).

-The critical role of the temporal dimension is the most important feature shared by the acquisition workforce challenges described previously.
+The critical role of the temporal dimension is the most important feature shared by the AWF challenges described previously.
 Insights and solutions require an understanding of both short-term and long-term impacts of system designs and policies.
 Given the complexity of the system and the difficulty of conducting experiments in the actual system, realistic models for DoN AWF design and policy development would be useful.